skip to Main Content

 My question isn't listed here.
 Who can I ask?

 You are welcome to contact the New School’s administrative staff on our landline: (01) 478 1884.
-Or, if the school is physically closed due to COVID-19 restrictions, use our mobile number: (086) 869 5415.
 Our office hours are 10 am – 8 pm, Monday – Thursday and 10 am – 6 pm, Friday and Saturday.
 Alternatively, you can use our Contact Form.
+(See button below.)
 We are happy to help!
 We are:

 Eoin Mardirosian • Administrator